CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Execution Methods
 ~~~~~~~~~~~~~~~~~

-The "Execution Methods" section of the app configuration file defines what your app actually does when executed.
+The "Execution Methods" section of the app configuration file defines what the app actually does when executed.
 Apps can be defined with multiple execution methods.
 The specific method executed upon app invocation is either auto-detected or specified on the command line.
-Execution method names are customizable and the choice of a name should depend on your execution system.
-For example, if your app dependencies are installed globally in your execution system, you should define an "environment" execution method (indicating that dependencies are available in the environment).
-If your app dependencies are containerized with Singularity, you should define a "singularity" execution method.
+Execution method names are customizable and the choice of a name should depend on the execution system.
+For example, if the app dependencies are installed globally in the execution system, use an execution method called "environment" (indicating that dependencies are available in the environment).
+If the app dependencies are containerized with Singularity, use an execution method called "singularity".
 For a more detailed explanation of the app "Execution Methods" section, see :ref:`App Execution Methods <app-execution-methods>`.

-The "Execution Methods" section contains four sub-sections: "default_exec_method", "pre_exec", "exec_methods", and "post_exec".
-Edit the "config.yaml" file so that each corresponding sub-section looks like the following.
+The "Execution Methods" section of the "config.yaml" file contains four sub-sections: "default_exec_method", "pre_exec", "exec_methods", and "post_exec".

 The "default_exec_method" sub-section is a single string value.
 Set this to "auto", indicating that the execution method should be auto-detected.
-Alternatively, you can set it to one of the execution methods defined in the "exec_methods" sub-section, e.g., "environment".
+Alternatively, you can set it to one of the execution methods defined in the "exec_methods" sub-section, e.g., "environment" or "singularity".

 .. code-block:: yaml